Breed-specific legislation FAQ :: Download PDF file

 Q: I own a German shepherd; will my dog be regulated next?

 Pit bull owners, kennel clubs, humane and veterinarian groups often use scare tactics in their fight against breed-specific laws, of which 97% are targeted at pit bulls, distantly followed by the second top killer in the U.S., rottweilers, at 12%.
 They claim if pit bulls are banned, "your breed will be next."
 Former Lucas County, Ohio Dog Warden Tom Skeldon was the leading authority of pit bull regulations during his tenure (1987-2009).
-In a 2005 article, he highlights this scare tactic:29
+In a 2005 article, he highlights this age old scare tactic:29

 "Some humane groups have been manipulated by these pit bull factions to where they fight breed-specific legislation using scare tactics like 'your breed will be next.'
 And for 13 years, their breed hasn't been next." -Tom Skeldon, Toledo Blade, February 21, 2005

 Communities that enact breed-specific legislation usually do because a single class of dogs -- pit bulls -- constitutes a small percent of the registered dog population, but inflicts a disproportionate number of bites.
 This is further compounded by the fact that many pit bull bites result in severe injury.
-The rational basis for regulating pit bulls, as opposed to virtually all other breeds, is that selective breeding produced a dog with a bite style and attack traits unlike any other dog breed.
+The rational basis for regulating pit bulls, as opposed to virtually all other breeds, is that selective breeding for illegal dogfighting produced a dog with a bite style and attack traits unlike any other dog breed.

 Citations

-1. American Bulldog, molosserdogs.com (Accessed: January 31, 2010).
+1. American Bulldog, molosserdogs.com, Accessed: January 31, 2010.
 Also there is a 2005 Johnson-Scott declaration that talks about the former name of the American bulldog, the American pit bulldog.
 Johnson states in no uncertain terms that the pit bull terrier and his "preserved" American bulldog Johnson-type variance is nothing more than the latter being a larger dog -- both dogs share the "exact" same heritage of bull-baiting and dogfighting.
 Johnson is simply one of many who want to take credit for "preserving" the "original" bull-baiting and fighting bulldog.
 Johnson even goes as far as saying in an online-posted interview (1997) that the American pit bull terrier gained all of its "gameness" from the "original" bulldog that he later "preserved."
 American dogfighters would highly disagree, but also rarely make any distinction and simply call their dogs "100% bulldogs."

-2. Hybridlaw.com (Accessed: October 13, 2018).
+2. Hybridlaw.com, Accessed: October 13, 2018.

 3. How Many Breeds of Dogs Are There in the World?, by Stanley Coren, Psychology Today, May 23, 2013 (psychologytoday.com).

-4. At the time of our analyses, the count was 1160 (Accessed: December 9, 2020.
-Version: December 20, 2019).
+4. At the time of our analyses, the count was 1160, Accessed: December 9, 2020.
+Version: December 20, 2019.

 5. Pit bull attacks on the rise since ban overturned, by Ethan Shorey, The Valley Breeze, October 15, 2019 (valleybreeze.com).